cjstoddard/PicoCalc-uf2/Luckfox-Lyra/README.md

 Right underneath it, add this line;

 > username ALL=(ALL:ALL) NOPASSWD: ALL

+Before the first reboot, we must add your user account to the video group, without doing this, none of the games will likely work.

+> nano /etc/group

+Look for this line;

+> video:x:28:

+and add your username to the line;

+> video:x:28:username

 Now reboot the system and you will be brought to a traditional Linux command line.
 If you need to run the command-launcher as root to do things like start the Wifi or the sound, run this command;